nidhikochar/Heart-Disease-Dataset-Analysis/README.md

 # Heart-Disease-Dataset-Analysis

-Performed EDA ,Regression ,Classification and Clustering on a dataset of Red Wine.
+Performed EDA ,Regression ,Classification and Clustering on a dataset of Heart Disease symptoms with over 920 rows of data  .

 1] Implemented 6 models for classification namely :